Head Knife - single bevel

 Measures 4″ x 6″

 Prices are in USD.
-Tool orders ship on Fridays
+Click the upper-right tab to view local currency.
+Tool orders ship on Wednesdays.